 In premises that have higher risks, such as butchers handling raw and cooked food, more rigorous procedures will be required with more in depth monitoring and recording requirements.
-The HACCP Review and Guidance Manual for Retail Butchers, provided by the Meat Training Council, will provide a good starting point to developing your own tailor-made procedures.
-Details of how to order the pack are available at the bottom of the page.
+The HACCP Review and Guidance Manual for Retail Butchers, produced by the Meat Training Council (MTC), will provide a good starting point to developing your own tailor-made procedures.
+Details of how to order the pack are available on the MTC website.

 What to include

 Butchers’ shops will require more in depth record keeping than lower risk food businesses, and the extent and detail of these records will vary depending on the specific activities carried out.